**Alt text:** A wildfire with billowing smoke and visible flames burns on a hill near a residential area with houses in the foreground.

 What is AS 3959?

-AS 3959 is a all-inclusive standard developed to reduce the risk of property damage and improve occupant safety during bushfires.
-It outlines specific construction requirements derived from the Bushfire Attack Level (BAL), a system that evaluates the bushfire risk in a given location.
-The standard considers factors such as vegetation type, nearness to bushland, slope of the land, and possible ember attack.
+AS 3959 is a complete standard developed to minimize the risk of property damage and improve occupant safety during bushfires.
+It outlines specific construction requirements based on the Bushfire Attack Level (BAL), a system that evaluates the bushfire risk in a given location.
+The standard considers factors such as vegetation type, proximity to bushland, slope of the land, and potential ember attack.

 Elements of AS 3959